-

 Mail Challenge: Writing 10 letters to 10 different people.

 I love getting cards in the mail!
 I know that I would really enjoy receiving a nice letter from a friend or family member, if I ever got one.
-Since I really enjoy getting cards in the mail and would like to get a kind letter from a family or friend, I decided that others […]
+Since […]

 -